It’s been a year since Disney Plus launched in the UK but it seems like the newest streaming service on the block is only just getting started.

 Disney Plus Original

-The breakout hit for Britain’s newest streaming service, The Mandalorian is a Star Wars live-action TV series from Jon Faverau – and what is more, it is well worth your attention.
+The breakout hit for Britain’s newest streaming service, The Mandalorian is a Star Wars live-action TV series from Jon Favreau – and what is more, it is well worth your attention.

 Starring Game of Thrones’ Pedro Pascal as the titular Mandalorian, the show is set in the Star Wars universe between the events of Return of the Jedi and The Force Awakens.
 It has plenty for hardcore fans, but is far enough removed from the Skywalker Saga that it can be enjoyed by newcomers to the franchise.
 Plus, if you haven’t heard already, there’s a baby Yoda, which has become one of the most talked parts of the show – inspiring memes and conversation across the internet ever since “the child” first arrived from a galaxy, far, far, away.

-Season two premiered on Friday 30th October, bringing back a fan-favourite character from Star Wars lore, with new episodes set to drop weekly.
+Season two premiered in October 2020, bringing back a fan-favourite character from Star Wars lore.

 Seasons one and two of Donald Glover’s comedy-drama Atlanta are now available on Disney Plus via Star, with the Community star playing a college dropout who takes charge of his cousin’s rap career.